Pazabal/devops-exercises/README.md

 - Focus on consistency, not perfection

-Useful links are in the README.
 Need help?
 Just reach out.
 Teaching is the best way to learn.

 ---